Niki Ashton

 Niki Christina Ashton (born September 9, 1982) is a Canadian politician.
 She served as the Member of Parliament for the federal electoral district of Churchill—Keewatinook Aski in Manitoba from 2008 to 2025 as a member of the New Democratic Party (NDP).
-Ashton ran for leadership of the federal NDP in 2012 and 2017, placing seventh and third, respectively.
+Ashton ran for leadership of the federal NDP in 2012, placing seventh, and 2017, placing third.

 Early life

 Ashton was born in Thompson, Manitoba.
 She is the daughter of Hariklia Dimitrakopoulou and former Manitoba provincial NDP cabinet minister Steve Ashton.
 Her father was born in England and her mother in Greece.
 Her paternal grandfather, John Ashton, was a Welsh-born chemical scientist who emigrated to Canada in 1967, where he worked for Inco (now Vale Canada).
 Ashton has one younger brother, Alexander.
 She attended École Riverside School and R. D. Parker Collegiate.
 She later attended the Li Po Chun United World College in Hong Kong.
 She earned a bachelor of arts degree in Global Political Economy from the University of Manitoba, and a master of arts in international affairs from Carleton University.
 She has been an instructor at the University College of the North.

 She studied human rights and social justice at the Norman Paterson School of International Affairs.

 In 2004, she was a coordinator and promoter of volunteering at the 2004 Summer Olympics in Athens.
 With her knowledge of Greek, she assisted the Canadian and Chinese Olympic teams.